layline-io/layline-doc/versioned_docs/version-1.2.28/04-language-reference/javascript/02-API/classes/Message.md

 You can test a particular [Message](Message.md) on whether a specific structure is present within a message by using this method.

-This is typically used to check whether a meessage is of a certain type, or not.
+This is typically used to check whether a message is of a certain type, or not.

 Example:
 ```js